Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 2 November 2024 10.28.41 UTC
+- WIB: Sabtu, 2 November 2024 11.29.22 UTC
-- WITA: Sabtu, 2 November 2024 11.28.41 UTC
+- WITA: Sabtu, 2 November 2024 12.29.22 UTC
-- WIT: Sabtu, 2 November 2024 12.28.41 UTC
+- WIT: Sabtu, 2 November 2024 13.29.22 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: motivational
+Kategori: technology